DoodlebugPT/DoodlebugPT/README.md

 🪽 Friend requests are off by default for my personal comfort!
 I'd prefer to get to know someone before friending them.
 If you wanna add me please ask :)

 🎭 If I do something that makes you uncomfortable, please let me know so I can learn from my mistake.
-I don't want to make anyone feel unsafe and I would much rather know if I upset someone.
+I don't want to make anyone feel unsafe and I would much rather know if I upset someone so I can cut any problematic behavior out.

+🪽🪽🪽🪽🪽🪽₊˚ ✧ ━━━━⊱FANDOMS/INT⊰━━━━ ✧ ₊˚ 🎭🎭🎭🎭🎭🎭

+🪽 Anyone who's not on my DNI, feel free to go right ahead and say hi!
+I don't bite, I promise!
+(A caterpillar has more bite than me tbh...)

+🎭 Anyone who likes my fandoms or special interests!
+ESPECIALLY KID ICARUS UPRISING AND ENA AAAAAAAAAAAAA KI:U FANS PLSPLSPLSPLSPLS INT :DDD

+🪽 Kind/chill people.
+We don't have to share an interest to get along!

+Special interests (FAVE INTERESTS EVERRRRR)

+ENA (animated series), Kid Icarus Uprising, Pokemon, creating art!

+Fandoms (no particular order)

+Bloodmoney/Human Expenditure Program (LOVEMONEY FANS DNI), TADC, Splatoon, Raggedy Ann, Murder Drones, Stranger Things, ENA Dream BBQ, Billie Bust Up, The Gaslight District, Parappa, FNF

+I likely have more, I'm just tired and I forget them easily...Feel free to ask if I'm in one!

+🪽🪽🪽🪽🪽🪽₊˚ ✧ ━━━━⊱⊰━━━━ ✧ ₊˚ 🎭🎭🎭🎭🎭🎭

+That's about it!
+If you have any questions, feel free to ask me on PT as long as they're appropriate and non intrusive.

+Thanks so much for reading!
+If you made it this far, message me a 🐛 on PT! :D /nf